Harmelodic/init-microservice-go/README.md

 I'm mostly from a Java background, so you can find most of my development/design thinking in [init-microservice](https://github.com/harmelodic/init-microservice).

 However, a bunch of the world now is built in other languages.
-For me, Go and Rust are the other languages that I would consider using to develop services.

 This repo represents a frame for how I'd go about building services in Go.